aayushaman/decryptiPy/README.md

-# goCrack
+# decryptiPy
-John The Ripper type Password Cracker in Go.
+A python-based password cracker similar to JohnTheRipper in Kali Linux